The Santa Clause: Box office

 The Santa Clause grossed $145.3 million in the United States and Canada, and $45 million in other territories, for a worldwide, total of $190.3 million.

 The film grossed $19.3 million in its opening weekend, finishing second at the US box office behind Interview with the Vampire which opened with $36 million.
 In its second weekend it grossed $17.1 million, finishing third.
 Over the three-day Thanksgiving frame it then made $20.4 million, peaked at number one.
 In November 2020, with the COVID-19 pandemic limiting new releases, The Santa Clause was re-released into 1,581 theaters and grossed $711,000.

 Freeform and AMC have played the film on television during the holiday season with record ratings.

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 73% based on 59 reviews, with an average rating of 5.9/10.
 The website's critics consensus reads: "The Santa Clause is utterly undemanding, but it's firmly rooted in the sort of good old-fashioned holiday spirit missing from too many modern yuletide films."

 On Metacritic the film has a weighted average score of 57 out of 100, based on reviews from 13 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade "A−" on scale of A+ to F.

-Sandi Davis of The Oklahoman ended up placing the film sixth overall on her list of the best films of 1994.
+Sandi Davis of The Oklahoman placed the film sixth overall on her list of the best films of 1994.

+Duane Byrge of The Hollywood Reporter gave a positive review and said, "You don’t have to read the fine print in this Clause, only its broad strokes — it has family hit written all over it."

+Roger Ebert of the Chicago Sun-Times gave the film two and a half stars out of four and said, "I personally found I just didn't care much: That, despite its charms, the movie didn't push over the top into true inspiration.
+I would have traded a lot of The Santa Clause for just one shot of Groucho Marx explaining how there ain’t no sanity clause."